-Historian and art critic Jean Couteau brings us stories depicting the life on Bali, sometimes real, sometimes myth, always meaningful.
-Here he shares the story of Ngendag , a Balinese ritual in which buried corpses are exhumed to be cremated.
+Historian and art critic Jean Couteau brings us stories depicting life on Bali, sometimes real, sometimes myth, always meaningful.
+Here he shares the story of ngendag , a Balinese ritual in which buried corpses are exhumed to be cremated.
 This and other stories can be found in Jean Couteau’s book, Myth, Magic and Mystery in Bali .

 The holy fire is lighted under the holy wood.
 The man withdraws as the flames rise, enveloping the big black bull that stands erect, golden-girdled, in the middle of the field.
 The family, all dressed in black, falls silent, mesmerized at the rising flames as the bull is licked away, then the coffin, and finally, what must be the dead.

 Fire and pageantry: Balinese cremations are like a show addressed to the world.
 It is what tourists see at least.
 But what is the show about?
 It is about release: By burning the body, one separates the soul from its material envelope, enabling it to “take off” to the abode of the dead.
 It will then become an “ancestor’s soul” (raja dewata) that will come back during festivals in the family shrine, and later, possibly, reincarnate in a descendant.

 The care of the soul and body of the departed, thus, is no light matter.
 It implies no less than the “circulation” of the souls in the cycle of their lives and deaths.